This fact sheet provides information on encephalitis. It focuses on encephalitis in adults.

 Support and information on encephalitis.

-This information was last checked in May 2011.
-Due for review May 2013.
+This information was last checked in November 2015.
+Due for review in November 2018

 Download this publication as: